Bat Life Cycle

 How Long Do Bats Live?

 Because bats are most active at night, they avoid most predators, leading to a longer lifespan.
 On average, these animals live about 10 to 20 years.
 However, some species can survive 30 years or more in the right environment.
-To learn more about bats, or if you believe you have an infestation in your home or business, call or contact our experts at Western Pest Services.
+To learn more about bats, or if you believe you have an infestation in your home or business, call or contact our experts at Western Pest Services to discuss exclusion work that could help.